gurkenlabs/litiengine-docs/user-interface/# Create a simple HUD.md

     }
 }
 ```
-And there you have it your own Health bar, customizable as you wish :D
+And there you have it: your own Health bar, customizable as you wish :D